Fault-Tolerant ST-Diameter Oracles: Single-Source sT -Diameter Oracles

-In the following theorem, we address the question of computing an $sT$-diameter oracle using a single-source DSO with source $s$.
+The next question we address is how to construct $sT$-diameter oracles, that is, a data structure that reports maximum replacement distance from a single source $s$ to a set of vertices $T$.
+To build the $f$-FDO-$sT$, we use a single-source distance sensitivity oracle, giving us access to estimates of all replacement distances from $s$.
 We restate the relevant theorem below.
-Its proof uses similar ideas as those shown in \Cref{sec:f-dso-st}, but the single-source setting allows for a better preprocessing time, space, and stretch.
+Its proof uses similar ideas as those shown in \Cref{sec:f-dso-st}, but the single-source setting allows for improvements in all parameters.

 \stdiam*